 Types of Restaurant Chairs

 There’s technically no such thing as a “restaurant chair,” which is to say, no one has ever invented a specific type of chair designed exclusively for use in eateries.
-Rather, there are several different types of chairs that are used in the restaurant business.
+Rather, several different types of chairs are used in the restaurant business.
 These include:

 • Banquet Chair – Lightweight, durable, stackable or folding chairs.